dhigley6/mle_fundamentals/sql_queries.md

 ### Window Functions

-In addition to the aggregation functions, there are also specific ranking window functions that depend on the ordering of items in a window.
+In addition to the aggregation functions, there are also specific ranking and value window functions that depend on the ordering of items in a window.
 Some of the most common ranking window functions are

 | Function | Purpose |
 | -------- | ------- |